Volunteer in Peru - Cusco

 - Online training - as soon as you register on an IVHQ program, you will gain access to our interactive volunteer training to ensure you’re well prepared for your program.

 - Safety-first - volunteer safety is a top priority for IVHQ and we have clear standards for risk management on each program.
 You can feel confident that you are placed with trustworthy institutions, organizations and families that have been screened by our local teams.

 - New friendships - as an IVHQer, you’ll always be in the company of friendly locals and like-minded volunteer travelers who will quickly become your life-long friends.

 - Epic weekend adventures - you’ll have your weekends free to explore Peru with your new-found friends.

 The IVHQ Peru - Cusco volunteer program has volunteer placements located in Cusco and surrounding valleys.
+Volunteers are required to fly into Cusco Airport (CUZ), which is a 8 to 10 hour flight from most major airports in Canada.
 Cusco is one of the oldest cities in South America and situated in close proximity to the tourist mecca of Machu Picchu.
-Volunteers are required to fly into Cusco, which is a 8 to 11 hour flight from most major airports in Canada.

 Volunteer programs begin on every Monday of each month.
 Volunteers can choose to volunteer for any duration from 1 week to 24 weeks.